martindisch/tasuke/README.md

 It supports multiple task lists and lets you manually order tasks, but that's about it.
 No history, no priorities, no dates and no reminders.
-Your task lists are stored in plain text files in a location of your choice.
+Your task lists are stored as plain text in a location of your choice.

 ## Usage